 If there are no shortages at Grand Island in March of a given year, releases from the Lake McConaughy EA are delayed until the first month with shortages (as late as August of some years).

-For the purpose of evaluating score for the CNPPID irrigator lease, it was also necessary to make assumptions about the number of acres enrolled in the lease program each year as well as the possibility of years with reduced allocations in which the lease would not be able to occur.
+Acreage Enrollment

 The EDO tested seven acreage-enrollment options.
-Enrolled acres were assumed to remain at a constant level across the 1947-1994 period, i.e., not variable from one year to the next except as dictated by the reduced-allocation scenarios discussed below.
+For modeling purposes, enrolled acres were assumed to remain at a constant level across the 1947-1994 period, i.e., not variable from one year to the next except as dictated by the reduced-allocation scenarios discussed below.

 The three past and present enrollment cap levels (2,000 acres; 2,100 acres; and 3,000 acres)